ssciwr/AMMICO/README.md

 ![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ssciwr_ammico&metric=alert_status)
 ![Language](https://img.shields.io/github/languages/top/ssciwr/AMMICO)

 This package extracts data from images such as social media posts that contain an image part and a text part.
 The analysis can generate a very large number of features, depending on the user input.
+See [our paper](https://dx.doi.org/10.31235/osf.io/v8txj) for a more in-depth description.

 **_This project is currently under development!_**